-Caroline Hargreaves is an interdisciplinary writer and researcher who explores peace/conflict, living systems and ecological economics among other themes.
-Diplomat currently working in Kathmandu, Nepal.
+Caroline Hargreaves is an interdisciplinary writer and researcher exploring peace/conflict, living systems and ecological economics among other themes.
 Co-author of Growing A New Economy - Beyond Crisis Capitalism and Environmental Destruction.
+Former diplomat for the Norwegian Ministry of Foreign Affairs.
 She has seven years experience working with strategic communications.

 MSc in International Development and Humanitarian Emergencies from London School of Economics.
 Focus - humanitarian crises, development economics, community resilience.